• beehiiv Blog

 No one wants to read a novel (at least, not in their inbox), so get to the point and be concise.
 Capturing a reader's attention quickly keeps them engaged while reading a newsletter.

 Pare down the text to what is essential for effectively hitting the salient points and getting your point across.
 Remember that communication should always come first.
-If readers need help understanding what you are trying to say, then it doesn't matter how pretty it looks on the page!
+If readers need help understanding what you are trying to say, it doesn't matter how pretty it looks on the page!

 Get Into the Primary Inbox

-Building a strong sender reputation is one of the most important steps to ensure your emails end up in your recipients' primary inboxes.
+Building a strong sender reputation is one of the most important steps to ensure that your emails end up in your recipients' primary inboxes.
 This means creating high-quality content, encouraging engagement, avoiding spammy words or phrases, and regularly monitoring your sender score.

-You can ask readers directly to add you as a contact so you can arrive in their primary inbox.
+You can ask readers directly to add you as a contact, so you can arrive in their primary inbox.
+It could look something like this:

-"Do you want to ensure you never miss out on my latest updates?
+"Do you want to ensure that you never miss out on my latest updates?
 Add me to your primary inbox!
 This will ensure that all of the important messages I send out don't end up in your spam folder or get overlooked.

 To do this, go into your email settings and add my address to the list of accounts in your primary inbox.
 Doing this will guarantee that nothing falls through the cracks, so remember to add me today!"